 Some started to have an extra income source.
 Whereas others started to grow their existing business or profession.
 There were some who took a passion and built a whole new business on it through their YouTube channel on the blog.

 The increase in income of the creators has also led to the creation of better content.
 Many content creators focus on making better content since they have an assurance of some form of income.
-In absence of an income stream content creators also tend to hold back.
+In the absence of an income stream content creators also tend to hold back.

-How to leverage the creators economy?
+How to leverage the creator economy?

-Leveraging the creators economy is up to you.
+Leveraging the creator's economy is up to you.
 You can leverage it either as an entrepreneur or as a contact creator yourself.
 Also, you can find out new ways that will help you in some way.

 Looking at the trends the best way is to either make tools or produce content.
 You can develop and sell tools to creators or if you have the passion you can make the content.